aparx/bufig/README.md

 nested documentation, custom serialization and much more.
 Built with modularity in mind, which gives users the ability to alter the library's behaviour to their specific needs.

+> A wiki will follow in the future.

 ## Installation
 [![](https://jitpack.io/v/aparx/bufig-library.svg)](https://jitpack.io/#aparx/bufig-library)